codemyriad/cr-sqlite-js/packages/direct-connect-browser/README.md

 - `npm run watch`: Watch for changes and rebuild
 - `npm run test`: Run tests (not implemented yet)
 - `npm run deep-clean`: Perform a deep clean

+## Contributing

+Contributions are welcome!
+Please see the main repository for contribution guidelines.

 ## License